Mizoram government disappointed by "centre's inaction" on displaced people from Manipur

-Guwahati: Despite repeated requests from the Mizoram government, the central government has not provided any financial or in-kind assistance for the thousands of displaced people from Manipur who have taken refuge in Mizoram.
+Guwahati: Despite repeated requests from the Mizoram government, the central government has not provided any financial or in-kind assistance for the thousands of displaced people from Manipur who have taken refuge in Mizoram, the state government said.

 This lack of support from the Centre has left the Mizoram government and the people of the state deeply disappointed.